Why Babies Chew on Their Tongues and How to Deal With It

 - When Do Babies Stop Chewing on Their Tongues?

 - Should Babies Be Given Chew Toys Instead?

-As infants get older, every parent comes to see a stage where their babies begin to chew their tongue.
+As infants get older, every parent comes to see a stage where their babies begin to chew their tongues.
 It can be an alarming sight for some parents, while for many others, it’s amusing or cute.
-Most often, infants chewing on their tongue is a harmless behaviour, and it is unlikely that there is an underlying issue.
-If you still think your baby’s tongue-chewing behaviour is odd, continue reading to know all about why it happens and what you can do about it.
+Most often, infants chewing on their tongues is a harmless behaviour, and it is unlikely that there is an underlying issue.
+If you still think your baby’s tongue-chewing behaviour is odd, you must know all about why it happens and what you can do about it.